JulienWakim/Minesweeper/README.md

 ```

 ## Acknowledgements
-This project was created as part of COP 3503 at the University of Florida.
+This project was created as part of a programming course.
 Special thanks to the course instructors for providing guidance and support.